By Donna Cardillo, RN, MA, CSP, FAAN

-Last year, a popular weekly news magazine ran a cover story about hot job opportunities for the future.
-In spite of a well-publicized nursing shortage, not one mention was made of nursing.
-Here’s an excerpt from a letter I wrote to the editor: “There was one glaring omission to the ‘Careers to Count On’ article (2/18/04) — nursing.
+Several years ago, a popular weekly news magazine ran a cover story about hot job opportunities for the future.
+In spite of a well-publicized nursing shortage at that time, not one mention was made of nursing.
+Here’s an excerpt from a letter I wrote to the editor: “There was one glaring omission to the ‘Careers to Count On’ (m/d/y) article — nursing.
 With an estimated 100,000 current vacancies and an estimated shortage of more than 400,000 nurses by 2020, it is one of the hottest job prospects around.”
 I went on to provide information about salaries, sign-on bonuses, opportunities, and rewards.
 (The statistics quoted were current at the time of the article.)

 • Letters should be short and to the point, about 200 to 300 words.
 The shorter it is, the more likely it is to be read.

 • Include your name, address, and phone number.
 This is necessary for credibility and verification.
 Anonymous letters are usually disregarded.
 If your letter is published, your name and hometown may be included (unless you ask that it not be), but your address and phone number wouldn’t.